khandragon/WikiChart/spec_project2_wiki.md

 The user should be able to interact with the Top Articles list in the following ways:

 * Choose a date to look up for top articles.
 The most recent date may be yesterday.
+The oldest date may be July 2015.
 * Choose how many articles to show (5, 10, or 20).
 Use a dropdown menu.
 * Choose which language of wiki to search in (English, French).
 Use a dropdown menu.
 * Allow user to save the above preferences.
 Provide a Save button.